Skip to main content

 Where can I watch outdoor movies near Provo?

-The main options across Utah Valley are Provo City's free screenings at Rock Canyon Park, the SCERA Shell in Orem, Thanksgiving Point's Ashton Gardens series in Lehi, University Place's movies at The Orchard in Orem, and Springville's series at Spring Acres Arts Park.
-Several run from June through August.
+The main options across Utah Valley are Provo City's free screenings at Rock Canyon Park, the SCERA Shell in Orem, Thanksgiving Point's series inside Ashton Gardens in Lehi, University Place's movies at The Orchard in Orem, and Springville's series at Spring Acres Arts Park, with Lindon running films across its city parks.
+Most run from June through August.

 Are outdoor movies in Utah Valley free?